rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ---

-:thumbsup: Congrtulations!
+:thumbsup: Congratulations!
 You have successfully completed deployment of the Virtual Shopping List web application.

 ---

-##  Sugggestions for extending this application
+##  Suggestions for extending this application

 The purpose for this sample app is a starting point for additional “hacks” that can be done.
 Here are some ideas on possible hacks: